 SportBet has a wide variety of options for deposits into the account and the most popular options are always free of charge.
 If you’d like to see a full list of deposit options and fees, see SportBet Deposit Options.
 Most of these options are more trouble than they are worth so we will focus on the two that are the easiest.

 Second, is Bitcoin.
 This is certainly the most recommended option as it gives the user the most flexibility in deposits (and withdrawals as you’ll read about later).
 Bitcoin deposits are essentially unlimited.
-There is actually like a $100,000 maximum deposit, but it’s highly unlikely that anyone reading this is looking to push that much money into SportBet.
+There is actually like a $100,000 maximum deposit, but it’s highly unlikely that anyone reading this is looking to push that much money into their SportBet account.

-In short, the deposit options into SportBet is top-notch.
+In short, the deposit options into SportBet are top-notch.

 Limits/Ease of depositing money: 10/10

 The best way to describe SportBet’s user interface is that isn’t the prettiest, but it is very functional.
 There have been a lot of books lately that have made some very impressive interface changes like Bovada, so it is a little shocking that SportBet hasn’t tried to follow suit.
 At the same time, one can argue that if it works then there is no need to fix it.

 The one advantage about the SportBet set up is that it is very simple to use.
 On the left side of the screen (as one can see in the image above) there are the bet types and in the middle of the screen there are the sports.
 To move on to the next screen, the user simply selects a bet type and the sport and they are directed to a list of bets within those parameters.